PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-08-comboboxes.md

 # Introduction

 The [ComobBox](https://openjfx.io/javadoc/16/javafx.controls/javafx/scene/control/ComboBox.html)!
 Everybody's go-to control for multiple choice input.
 It's one of those elements that's dead simple to get started with, but has a lot of power that many people don't use.

+In this article we are going to cover the absolute basics, and then take a look at some slightly more involved situations that seem to come up all the time.
+We'll also see how easy it is to massage the presentation of the selectable items in your `ComboBox` to make it more user-friendly.

 # Simple Implementation